-Average length of time required to obtain an Associate's Degree is from two to two and a half year whereas in the case of the Bachelor's Degree it's from three to four years.
+Average length of time required to obtain an Associate's Degree is from one and a half to two and a half year whereas in the case of the Bachelor's Degree it's from three to four years.
 For the Master's Degree programs, the average length of time normally required to obtain this degree is from one to one and a half year.